rich521/event-planner/README.md

 1. Open terminal
 2. cd "/to your project folder"
-3. run "-npm install"
-4. npm install --global gulp-cli (if you have a previous version of gulp installed)
+3. npm install --global gulp-cli (make sure you have npm installed)
-5. run "gulp"
+4. run "gulp"

 #####References
 For more information about these files, click on the respective links below